 The treating physician collects the study relevant data for each patient (as described in section 9.3.2) and documents it in the eCRF.
-The eCRF and a detailed description of variables collected in this study are kept as stand-alone documents (see Annex 1) and are available upon request.
+The eCRF and a detailed description of variables collected in this study are kept as stand-alone documents (see Annex 1: List of stand-alone documents) and are available upon request.